seba2390/articlesummaries/README.md

 ## 📝 Description

 This project provides a configurable Python application to monitor publications on arXiv.
-It automatically fetches papers submitted or updated within the last 24 hours across specified categories, filters them based on relevance (using keyword matching or LLM-based relevance checking), and appends the details of relevant papers to an output file.
+It automatically fetches papers submitted or updated within the last 24 hours across specified categories, filters them based on relevance (using keyword matching or LLM-based relevance checking via Groq), and appends the details of relevant papers to an output file.

-The application runs on a daily schedule and is designed with a modular structure, making it easy to extend with new paper sources, different filtering mechanisms, or alternative output methods.
+The application runs on a daily schedule and is designed with a modular structure, making it easy to extend with new paper sources, LLM providers, or output methods.

 ## ✨ Features

-*   **Configurable Monitoring:** Define arXiv categories, keywords, and fetch limits in a simple `config.yaml` file.
+*   **Configurable Monitoring:** Define arXiv categories, keywords, and fetch limits in `config.yaml`.
-*   **Recent Paper Fetching:** Focuses on papers submitted/updated within the last 24 hours (relative to script run time).
+*   **Recent Paper Fetching:** Fetches arXiv papers submitted/updated within the last 24 hours.
-*   **Total Results Limit:** Set a maximum total number of papers to fetch (`max_total_results`) as a safeguard.
+*   **Keyword Filtering:** Filters papers based on keywords in the title/abstract (default).
-*   **Daily Scheduling:** Automatically checks for new papers at a configurable time each day using the `schedule` library.
+*   **LLM Relevance Checking:** Optionally uses Groq's API (requires API key) for advanced relevance assessment based on a custom prompt.
-*   **Flexible Filtering:** Choose between keyword-based filtering or LLM-based relevance checking using Groq's API.
+*   **Groq Batch Processing:** Leverages Groq's batch API internally for efficient LLM processing when multiple papers are fetched.
-*   **Batch Processing:** Option to process papers in batches for improved efficiency with LLM-based checking.
+*   **Flexible Output:** Outputs relevant paper details to a configurable file in Markdown or plain text format.
-*   **File Output:** Appends details of relevant papers (ID, Title, Authors, URL, Abstract, Updated Date) to a specified text file.
+*   **Daily Scheduling:** Runs automatically at a configurable time using the `schedule` library.
-*   **Structured Console Output:** Provides clear, formatted logging during execution.
+*   **Structured Logging:** Provides clear console output during execution.
-*   **Modular Design:** Easily extensible with new paper sources, filters, or output handlers using Abstract Base Classes (ABCs).
+*   **Modular Design:** Easily extensible with new paper sources or LLM checkers using Abstract Base Classes (ABCs).
-*   **Tested:** Includes a `pytest` test suite for verifying functionality.
+*   **Tested:** Includes a `pytest` test suite.

 ## 📁 Project Structure